samsk/HA-SSD-IMS/README.md

 2. **No Data Available**
    - Check if your POD has recent metering data
-   - Verify the scan interval is appropriate
+   - Verify the scan interval is appropriate (60-120 minutes)
    - Check Home Assistant logs for errors
+   - Note: With 28 sensors per POD, initial data loading may take up to 2 minutes

 3. **Connection Errors**
    - Verify internet connectivity